macchiato-dev/ristretto/app-content.md

 # App Content

-This renders a subset of Markdown with special treatment of sections related to the application.
+This renders a subset of Markdown with the ability to render components related to the app.

 `AppContent.js`